Jam516/accountkit-lido-template/README.md

-This is a demo showing how to build a Lido frontend with Accountkit.
+This is a template for a crypto PWA that uses Accountkit.

 ## Getting Started